nahidulhasan/laravel-docker-elasticsearch/readme.md

 # Laravel-docker-elasticsearch

-This is a simple repo for practicing elastic search in laravel with docker.
+This is a simple repo for practicing elasticsearch with laravel and docker.

 ### What is Elasticsearch?